 Not only do the women in our sorority build each other up to become the best versions of themselves, but we are also committed to building strong girls in our community.
 All philanthropic money that we raise during the year goes to the organization Girls On The Run.
 Girls On The Run teaches confidence, happiness, leadership, and other life skills while creatively incorporating running to third, fourth, and fifth graders.
 At the end of each season, teams celebrate with a huge 5K in Lincoln.
 We are proud to not only donate money to this organization, but we are also actively involved as coaches and 5K volunteers.

 Our annual fundraiser is our infamous French Toast Feed.
-We spend one night in the spring making unbelievable amounts of French toast to serve our many visitors from all over Lincoln.
+We spend one night in the fall making unbelievable amounts of French toast to serve our many visitors from all over Lincoln.
 All of our proceeds go towards Girls On The Run.
-This year it will be held on October 20, 2016.
+This year it will be held on October 20, 2016 from 8 pm - 12 am.
 We don’t mean to brag, we don’t mean to boast, but at Gamma Phi Beta, we love our French Toast!

 Meredith is from Lincoln, NE and went to Lincoln Pius X. She is majoring in Secondary Math Education and minoring in business.
 Her involvement on campus includes being a Teammates mentor, a FOCUS Bible Study leader, and a Nebraska Legends Scholarship Program peer mentor.
 She enjoys biking, country music, One Tree Hill, and going on Cookie Co. runs with her Gamma Phis (follow @mereandbestiegetcookies on Instagram).
 Meredith is our selfless leader who is very passionate about Gamma Phi.